The Corporation of the County of Huron’s

 - Is knowledgeable of the Resident Bill of Rights and endeavours to respect and promote it.

 - Supervises the nursing care provided by the Registered Practical Nurse and the Personal Support Worker/ Health Care Aid.

-- Participates in facility and departmental teams as able.
+- Participates in the facility and departmental teams as able.
 If the nurse is a member of the Home’s team they will attend the regularly scheduled meetings.
 Supports the Home’s teams by facilitating employee attendance.